georgeefesop/pmuprofitsystem/docs/PMU-PROFIT-SYSTEM-DOCUMENTATION.md

 The PMU Profit System uses Next.js API routes to handle server-side operations.
 These routes are located in the `src/app/api` directory and follow the Next.js App Router convention.

+> **Note**: For a comprehensive list of all API endpoints with detailed request/response examples, please refer to the [API-ENDPOINTS.md](./API-ENDPOINTS.md) document.

 ### Authentication API

 #### `/api/auth`